ozontech/file.d/plugin/input/README.md

 But update events don't work with symlinks, so watcher also periodically manually `fstat` all tracking files to detect changes.

-## Guarantees
-It supports commitment mechanism.
+> ⚠ It supports commitment mechanism.
 But at least once delivery guarantees only if files aren't being truncated.
-However, `file-d` correctly handles file truncation there is a little chance of data loss.
+> However, `file-d` correctly handles file truncation there is a little chance of data loss.
-It isn't an `file-d` issue.
+> It isn't an `file-d` issue.
 Data may have been written just before file truncation.
 In this case, you may late to read some events.
-If you care about delivery, you should also know that `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
+> If you care about delivery, you should also know that `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
-So use copy/truncate or similar actions only if your data isn't very important.
+> So use copy/truncate or similar actions only if your data isn't very important.

-**Config example for reading docker container log files:**
+Config example for reading docker container log files:
 ```yaml
 pipelines:
   example_docker_pipeline: